toysoldier2012/Path-of-programmer/面试/Quiz/Codingame Java Code.md

 Example
 • A disk has a cluster size of 512 bytes.
 • A file has a size of 1500 bytes.
-• 2 clusters (512^ * 2 = 1024brtes ) would not be enough to store this file.
+• 2 clusters (512^ * 2 = 1024 brtes ) would not be enough to store this file.
 4 clusters (2048 bytes) would be too much, one of the cluster would be empty.
 The correct number of clusters is 3.
-• The total size of these clusters is (512^ * 3 = 1536bytes ), which is the size on disk of this file.
+• The total size of these clusters is (512^ * 3 = 1536 bytes ), which is the size on disk of this file.
 ### Convert bytes to Kibibytes or Mebibytes
 #easy
 ### Count-quarium